 - Port Pivoting Relays

-- Creating Malicious Services and Leveraging the Wonderful WMIC Toolset
+- Pivoting by Creating Malicious Services and Leveraging the Wonderful WMIC Toolset

 - Comprehensive Metasploit Coverage with Exploits, Stagers, and Stages

 - Strategies and Tactics for Anti-Virus Evasion and Application Control Bypass

 - Implementing Port Forwarding Relays for Merciless Pivots

 - How to Leverage PowerShell Empire to Plunder a Target Environment

 - Lateral Movement with WMI and SC

 Once you've successfully exploited a target environment, penetration testing gets extra exciting as you perform post-exploitation, gathering information from compromised machines and pivoting to other systems in your scope.
 This course section zooms in on pillaging target environments and building formidable hands-on command line skills.
 We'll then turn our attention to password cracking attacks, as well as numerous options for plundering password hashes from target machines, including the great Mimikatz Kiwi tool.
 We'll cover password cracking techniques and strategies using both John the Ripper and Hashcat.
 In addition, we'll look at pivoting techniques using SSH and the routing features in Metasploit.
 We'll cover Windows command line skills in-depth, including PowerShell's awesome abilities for post-exploitation.
 The course section wraps up with a discussion on effective reporting and communication with the business.

 - Metasploit Psexec, Hash Dumping, and Mimikatz Kiwi Credential Harvesting